What are UTM Parameters and How To Implement Them Easily

 Campaign Medium (utm_medium)

 A required parameter to identify the medium that the link was used upon. i.e. : email, CPC, or other method of sharing.
-In the example below, we use the word “social” to signify our efforts using social media:
+The example below is using the word “social” to signify the efforts using social media:

 Campaign Name (utm_campaign)

-A required parameter to identify a specific product promotion or strategic campaign such as a summer sale.
-In the example below, summer_sale is the type of campaign.
+A required parameter used to identify a specific product promotion or strategic campaign such as a summer sale.
+Summer_sale is the type of campaign in the example below.